marktoda/superchain-actions/SPEC.md

 ### 7702 Smart Contract Wallets

-These wallets allow the executor to simulate a cross-chain call on behalf of a user, preserving the user’s context and permissions.
+These wallets allow the executor to simulate a cross-chain call on behalf of a user, preserving the user's context and permissions.

 ---